 The SIENNA project

-The SIENNA project will address ethical issues in three new and emerging technology areas: human genomics, human enhancement and human-machine interaction.
+The SIENNA project addressed ethical issues in three new and emerging technology areas: human genomics, human enhancement and human-machine interaction.
 These areas all come with major socio-economic impact.
 They also raise issues related to human rights.

 Our ethical analysis is based on research and informed by stakeholders.
-We will identify and assess ethical issues and risks and produce three ethical frameworks: one for each technology area.
-Based on these frameworks, we will develop research ethics protocols and professional ethical codes.
+We have worked to identify and assess ethical issues and risks and produce three ethical frameworks: one for each technology area.
+Based on these frameworks, we have developed tools for the ethical management of new and emerging technologies. research ethics protocols and professional ethical codes.
+For a quick introduction to the project we suggest you watch this clip:

 The SIENNA project - Stakeholder-informed ethics for new technologies with high socio-economic and human rights impact - has received funding under the European Union’s H2020 research and innovation programme under grant agreement No 741716.